1. A FALSE POLICE REPORT

 likely that the person who called the police, Kathleen Elton, used

-collect Section 8 rental assistance.
-Elton likely told the police that
+illegally collect Section 8 rental assistance.
+Elton likely told the

-a child was living with her in the apartment of Maura Larkins' late
+police that a child was living with her in the apartment of Maura

-father.
+Larkins' late father.
 This was not true.
-In fact, Elton was living with a man
+In fact, Elton was living

-whom police arrested shortly after they arrested Maura Larkins.
+with a man whom police arrested shortly after they arrested

-Maura Larkins was kept only a few hours in police custody; K.E.'s
+Maura Larkins.
+Maura Larkins was kept only a few hours in

-his death, Maura Larkins' father became stuck in his bathtub.
-A
+before his death, Maura Larkins' father became stuck in his

-tenant called his brother, who drove right over and helped lift the
+bathtub.
+A tenant called his brother, who drove right over and

-elderly man out of the tub.
-K.E. caught a glimpse of the Good
+helped lift the elderly man out of the tub.
+K.E. caught a glimpse

-filed against Larkins, but real life turned out to be stranger than
+were filed against Larkins, but real life turned out to be stranger

-fiction when Larkins discovered that K.E., the woman who made
+than fiction when Larkins discovered that K.E., the woman who

-the false police report, had been working with Larkins' brother.
+made the false police report, had been working with Larkins'

 Somehow Kathleen Elton managed not to get arrested herself,